RCHG/rchg.github.io/_posts/2015-10-27-C-in-Fortran.md

 ---

-> Here I described the inter-operability between C and Fortran
+> Here I described the inter-operability between C and Fortran.

+**Common terminology**
+The global framework to call methods/functions from one language in other is named: *foreign function interface (FFI)*, and the process *binding*.
+{:.smallblock}

 The interoperability is possible in Fortran 2003 as it incorporates an specific module called ISO_C_BINDING that ensures a correct use of the C intrinsic types.